EthanRLMN/Luminous/README.md

 - ### How to Build using CMake
-  - Clone the project on the latest stable branch
+  - Clone the project on the latest stable branch using `git clone <project> --recursive`
   - Run the `Build.bat` file and execute the `Update Submodules` command (type `2` in the command promt)
   - Open the project folder using cmake and let the project generate the cmake cache
   - Once all submodules have been fully updated, close the command prompt